This article compares two Python GUI libraries, PyQt vs Tkinter.

 ttk widgets have a more modern and sleek look to them and are fully compatible with Tkinter.

 The first thing I noticed with PyQt that the number of tutorials and guides for it were considerably lower than that for it’s competitor Tkinter.
-In fact, some of these tutorials were actually for the outdated PyQt4, instead of it’s newer PyQt5 version.
+In fact, a good number of these tutorials were actually for the outdated PyQt4, instead of it’s newer PyQt5 version.
 This is actually a factor that drove me to develop my own Tutorial series on PyQt.

 Another experience I has while coding is that PyQt5 is harder to debug than Tkinter.
 Sometimes if there was a syntax error or bug present in my code, the GUI window would just shutdown with no warning and no error message.
-However this became less of an issue as I became more familiar with the library and it’s syntax.
+This did however became less of an issue as I became more familiar with the library and it’s syntax.

 Furthermore the initial startup time for a PyQt5 application is actually more than a Tkinter application of similar size.
-Despite only a few widgets present, PyQt5 would take several seconds to display.
+Despite only a few widgets present, PyQt5 would sometimes take almost twice the time to display compared to it’s Tkinter equivalent.

 PyQt5 also has a larger number of number of widgets.
 Most of widgets of PyQt and Tkinter are the same, but PyQt wins out in the “special widgets” category.
 Examples of these are the QProgressBar, QSpinBox, QDial, QDateEdit etc.